flori/ollama-ruby/README.md

   -s SYSTEM      the system prompt to use as a file, OLLAMA_CHAT_SYSTEM -c CHAT        a saved chat conversation to load
-  -C COLLECTION  name of the collection used in this conversation -D DOCUMENT    load document and add to collection (multiple) -M             use (empty) MemoryCache for this chat session -E             disable embeddings for this chat session -h             this help
+  -C COLLECTION  name of the collection used in this conversation -D DOCUMENT    load document and add to embeddings collection (multiple) -M             use (empty) MemoryCache for this chat session -E             disable embeddings for this chat session -V             display the current version number and quit -h             this help
 ```